Pattern RoundUp – 10 Easy Patterns to Start Sewing Clothing

 Sewaholic – Renfrew Top

 Next, in line, The Renfrew top is one of the only tee-shirt patterns you will probably need!
 This design has three sleeve lengths and three necklines!
 Check out my pattern review for more info on this excellent top.
-Using knit fabrics, while working with a cutting layout, seam allowance knit needle, set in sleeves and attaching bands.
+Using knit fabrics while working with a cutting layout, seam allowance knit needle, set-in sleeves, and attaching bands.
 It’s such a fantastic top!

 Cashmerette – Appleton Dress